 “It’s really sort of a hybrid between slow-down rigging and dragging spinners on three-ways.
 I’ll start doing this pretty early in the summer—right after those initial insect hatches— and stick with it on and off through late summer into early fall.
 Once surface temps hit 60-degrees or so, it’s time to break out the power rigs.
-Then again in August and September, it really shines as water begins to cool a bit.
+Then again in August and September, it really shines as the water begins to cool a bit.

 “Those days when everyone is either creeping along with a standard rig or bottom bouncing at a good clip–especially on flat calm days–that’s when I’ll break out the power rigs.”

-Roach’s power program employs a straight wire bottom bouncer, such as the Northland Slip Bouncer, coupled with a super long leader—up to 15-feet for coverless flats— tied with 8-pound test Berkley XT.
-At slower speeds he typically rigs a live ribbon leech, small shiner or chub on a single #6 or #4 hook.
+Roach’s power program employs a straight wire bottom bouncer, such as the Northland Slip Bouncer, coupled with a super long leader—up to 15-feet for coverless flats— tied with an 8-pound test Berkley XT.
+At slower speeds, he typically rigs a live ribbon leech, small shiner, or chub on a single #6 or #4 hook.
 If Roach is pulling crawlers, it usually means he’s moving a bit faster, employing a dual hook harness.
-For added attraction, he occasionally adds a single fluorescent bead, or a single 00 flicker spinner.
+For added attraction, he occasionally adds a single fluorescent bead or a single 00 flicker spinner.
 Often, too, especially with longer snells or near vegetation, he likes to add a Rainbow Float, 1 to 8-inches above the hook.
 “You can pin the float in place using a rubber Snubber Stop,” he asserts.
-Keeping the float well above the hook holds the entire leader off bottom, rather than just the bait itself.
+Keeping the float well above the hook holds the entire leader off the bottom, rather than just the bait itself.

 While the hook, float and live bait power the presentation, the Slip-Bouncer drives.
 Unlike the standard R-bend bottom bouncers, Slip-Bouncers are composed of a single straight wire shaft with an open eyelet on top, which lets you feed line freely to biting fish—no resistance.
-The 5-inch wire “feeler” transmits bottom types like a stethoscope, while a slide-on weight system yields rapid adjustments to varying depths, speeds and currents.
-Another advantage: tickled over soft silt, mud or sand, these needle-like weights disturb very little bottom substrate, an occurrence that often spooks walleyes.
+The 5-inch wire “feeler” transmits bottom types like a stethoscope, while a slide-on weight system yields rapid adjustments to varying depths, speeds, and currents.
+Another advantage: tickled over soft silt, mud, or sand, these needle-like weights disturb very little bottom substrate, an occurrence that often spooks walleyes.
 “Slip Bouncers are a gem—something every angler should add to their bag of rigging tricks,” Roach says.

 “Power rigging is ideal for inexperienced anglers and old pros alike.
 If I’ve got beginners in my boat, I can just set soft-tipped 8-1/2- foot trolling rods, like my Mr. Walleye SuperPros, in rod holders, and let them load up and set themselves.
 If we start missing fish, we simply hold rods and delay our hooksets.
 Drop the rod tip back toward a biting fish, feel for solid weight, and give a nice long sweep.
 Once you get things dialed in, you’ll hook every biter.
 It’s a pretty forgiving system.